khiav223577/active_model_cachers/README.md

 3. Association Cache
 4. Database

-`RequestStore` is used to make sure same object will not loaded from cache twice, since the data transfer between `Cache` and `Application` still consume time.
+`RequestStore` is used to make sure same object will not loaded from cache twice, since the data transfer between `Cache` and `Application` still consumes time.

 `Association Cache` will be used to prevent preloaded objects being loaded again.